-Additional information, including directors' and officers' remuneration and indebtedness, principal holders of the Company's securities and securities authorized for issuance under equity compensation plans, where applicable, is contained in the Management Information Circular prepared in connection with the Annual and Special Meeting of Shareholders of the Company to be held on May 12, 2005.
-Additional financial information is provided in the Company's Consolidated Financial Statements for the financial year ended January 1, 2005 which are included in the Company's 2004 Annual Report.
+Additional information, including directors' and officers' remuneration and indebtedness, principal holders of the Company's securities and securities authorized for issuance under equity compensation plans, where applicable, is contained in the Management Information Circulars prepared in connection with the Annual Meeting of Shareholders of the Company to be held on May 11, 2006 and the Annual and Special Meeting of Shareholders held on May 12, 2005.
+Additional financial information is provided in the Company's Consolidated Financial Statements for the financial year ended December 31, 2005 which are included in the Company's 2005 Annual Report.